Hip dysplasia – PAO or short stem prosthesis?

 A short-stem prosthesis is suitable for patients who:

-• Pre-existing osteoarthritis or other degenerative changes are present.
+• Existing osteoarthritis or other degenerative changes present.

-• The desire for rapid recovery and mobility exists.
+• The desire for quick recovery and mobility exists.

 Benefits of the short stem prosthesis

-• Rapid rehabilitation: Full weight-bearing often possible at an early stage.
+• Rapid rehabilitation: Full weight-bearing often possible early.

 • High success rate: Modern short-stem prostheses show impressive durability.
-Studies suggest that such prostheses can last 30 years or more without problems when indicated correctly.
-This means that the need for revision surgery has dropped dramatically.
+Studies suggest that such prostheses, when indicated correctly, can last 30 years or longer without problems today.
+This means that the need for a revision surgery has dropped dramatically.

 Disadvantages of the short stem prosthesis